bem-site/bem-method/blog/first-bem-doc/first-bem-doc.en.md

 * The following content of bem.info is popular: «Technologies» – 24%, «Libraries» – 24%, «Forum (only Russian version is available in the meantime)» – 16%, «Tools» – 11%, «Talks» – 10%, «Articles» – 8%, «Methodology» – 6%;
 * The majority of questioned think that BEM documentation is hard to understand – 74% vs. 26%;
 * Developers choose big volumes of documentation if they structured well (36%) and workshops (26%).
 Some are willing to watch lessons (19%).
 Short documentation needed only by 17%;
-* Almost all questioned agree that the site lacks interactive samples and manuals, video lessons and graphical support of the text.
+* Almost all questioned agree that the site lacks interactive samples and manuals, video lessons and graphical support of the text;
 * We were pleased to hear that "we did a great job on restructuring and complementing documentation, it is now MORE BETTER, thank you!».

 The task delegation approach was efficient: before a dinner time we had ready-to-go brand a new structure of the site and basic rules for the content forming, that we want to follow in the future.
 Of course, it is a proposition that needs to be developed well and agreed with BEM team.